armleo/partitioner/README.md

 Divides the design into equal regions and moves cells to balance partition sizes.

-Complexity: Initial splitting is O(log N), but rebalancing operations can approach O(N²).
+Complexity: Initial splitting is O(log N), but rebalancing operations can approach O(NlogN) up to O(N^2).

-Notes: Balances partition sizes directly but may create less optimal routing depending on initial placement.
+Notes: Balances partition sizes directly but runtime is quite high.

 ## 4️⃣ Localized